intelsmartedgeons/docs/experience-kits/secure-access-service-edge-limited-release.md

 ### Prepare the Provisioning System

 The ESP is used by all experience kits to provision the system used to host the edge cluster.
-For more details about the ESP, including troubleshooting suggestions, please refer to the [Smart Edge Open Provisioning Process](https://smart-edge-open.github.io/docs/experience-kits/provisioning/provisioning/).
+For more details about the ESP, including troubleshooting suggestions, please refer to the [Smart Edge Provisioning Process](https://smart-edge-open.github.io/docs/experience-kits/provisioning/provisioning/).

 The following steps will walk you through installing software to the provisioning system, including Git, Docker and Docker Compose, and Python.